As the focus on reducing emissions and improving energy efficiency grows, insulating the pipes within a building has become more important.

 Rubber pipe insulation

 Rubber pipe insulation products, such as those from Armaflex from Armacell, are a closed-cell, elastomeric rubber pipe insulating system.
-Most commonly used to prevent condensation and humid environments from occurring, rubber pipe insulation tends to have high water resistance.
-However, it can also be used for thermal insulation as it has low thermal conductivity.
+Most commonly used to prevent condensation and humid environments, rubber pipe insulation tends to have high water resistance.
+However, it can also be used for thermal insulation due to its low thermal conductivity.

-As well as these features, rubber pipe insulation is relatively resistant to mould and bacteria growth which occurs in humid environments, and some rubber pipe insulation products also have anti-microbial protection built in to provide extra protection.
+In addition to these features, rubber pipe insulation is relatively resistant to mould and bacterial growth.
+This occurs in humid environments, and some rubber pipe insulation products also have anti-microbial protection built in to provide extra protection.

 Self-seal pipe insulation

-Self-seal pipe insulation can be manufactured from several different materials, including rubber and polyethene foam, but the key feature is that the slits down one side of the pipe insulation have self-sealing properties – most commonly in the form of self-adhesive strips.
-This makes the installation process quick and simple, with no adhesive needing to be applied in hard-to-reach areas.
+Self-seal pipe insulation can be manufactured from several different materials, including rubber and polyethene foam.
+However, the key feature is that the slits down one side of the pipe insulation have self-sealing properties – most commonly in the form of self-adhesive strips.
+This makes the installation process quick and simple, with no adhesive needed in hard-to-reach areas.

 Pipe wrap insulationPipe wrap insulation

-Pipe wrap insulation can also be manufactured from a variety of materials but is installed by wrapping it around the pipe like tape, instead of fitting over as a solid form, like foam insulation.
+Pipe wrap insulation can also be manufactured from a variety of materials, but is installed by wrapping it around the pipe like tape.
+Not fitting over as a solid form, like foam insulation.

 One form of pipe wrap insulation is foil-faced bubble membrane insulation, which is supplied in a tape form.
-A good choice to reduce the potential of cold pipes from freezing, but can also be used to retain the heat in hot pipes.
+A good choice to reduce the potential of freezing for cold pipes.
+However, it can also be used to retain the heat in hot pipes.

 Installing foam pipe insulation

-Insulating a pipe with a sleeve of foam pipe insulation is relatively straightforward, but certain steps should be followed to ensure the pipe insulation performs well.
+Insulating a pipe with a foam pipe insulation sleeve is relatively straightforward; certain steps should be followed to ensure the pipe insulation performs well.

 What you’ll need: